simonchalder/Record-Data-Finder/README.md

 - A list of tracks

-- All formats for that release
+- The format for that release

 - Number for sale currently on Discogs.com